 How to apply

-Up to 2 fully funded studentship positions are available in the College of Medical Veterinary, Medical and Life Sciences.
-Below you will find an exciting and diverse range of available 18/19 MRC DTP in Precision Medicine iCASE projects.
-All projects are registered at the University of Glasgow.
+Fully funded studentship position is available in the College of Medical Veterinary, Medical and Life Sciences.
+Available 19/20 MRC DTP in Precision Medicine iCASE project is detailed here.
+Project is registered at the University of Glasgow.

 The iCASE scheme: